frederic-perez/AmE-dictionary/dictionary.md

 __hillocks__
 __hillside__ _n_
 __hinky__
-__hinterland__ /ˈhɪntəland/ :two: (from German, from hinter ‘behind’ + ‘land’) The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
+__hinterland__ /ˈhɪntəland/ :three: (from German, from hinter ‘behind’ + ‘land’) The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
 __hipper__ _adj_ :two::shit: _Hipper Nancy Drew._
 __hirsutism__
 __hissy__ _Hissy fit._